European shares up on steel rally, easing of bond sell-off fears

 By Sudip Kar-Gupta, Alistair Smout and Ahmed Aboulenein

-LONDON/EDINBURGH, May 14 European shares rose on Thursday, helped by a rally in steel company stocks after a report the European Commission had opened an anti-dumping inquiry into cold rolled steel imports from Russia and China.
+LONDON/EDINBURGH, May 14 European shares rose on Thursday, helped by a rally in steel company stocks after a report that the European Commission had opened an anti-dumping inquiry into imports of cold rolled steel from Russia and China.

 The European Commission has set tariffs on imports of grain-oriented, flat-rolled electrical steel (GOES) following a complaint lodged in June 2014 by the European steel producers association, Eurofer.